TianyiChen97/tianyichen_personal_web/content/authors/admin/_index.md

     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include classical statistics, inference on network data, pattern recognition
+bio: My research interests include classical statistics,inference on network data,pattern recognition

 # Interests to show in About widget
 interests:
   - classical statistics
-  - network data ex: email data, connectome data
+  - network data ex: email data
   - pattern recognition

 # Education to show in About widget